What is a Roth IRA and How Does it Work? Your Tax-Free Future

 Frequently Asked Questions

-What is the main benefit of a Roth IRA?
+What is the main difference between a Roth IRA and a Traditional IRA?

 How do I open a Roth IRA?

-You can open a Roth IRA with most brokerage firms, banks, or mutual fund companies.
-You'll typically need to provide personal information, fund the account, and then choose how to invest your contributions within the account, such as in stocks, bonds, or mutual funds.
+Opening a Roth IRA is straightforward.
+You can open one with most major brokerage firms, banks, or mutual fund companies.
+You'll typically need to provide personal information, link a bank account for funding, and then choose your investments within the account.
+Many providers offer online applications that can be completed in minutes.

 Leo List